MikeBishop/http-misc-extensions/draft-bishop-quic-http-and-qpack.md

 ### Delete

-A deletion from the header table starts with the '00' two bit pattern, followed by the index of the affected entry represented as an integer with a 6-bit prefix.
+A deletion from the header table starts with the '00' two bit pattern, followed by the index of the affected entry in the dynamic table represented as an integer with a 6-bit prefix.
-This value is always greater than the number of entries in the static table.

 A delete instruction then encodes a series of stream IDs which might have contained references to the entry in question.